kingdanie/9jaGist/README.md

 # 9jaGist
-a forum built with php, ejs
+A forum for Nigerians built using Express, EJS, Nodedb.